rstutsman/rstutsman.github.io/index.md

     pages 338-345.
 ACM, April 2006.

 ## Refereed workshop publications
+ 1. Tian Zhang and Ryan Stutsman.
+    JavaScript for Extending Low-latency In-memory Key-value Stores.
+    In *Proceedings of the 9th USENIX Conference on Hot Topics in Cloud Computing*, HotCloud’17.
  1. Aniraj Kesavan, Robert Ricci, and Ryan Stutsman.
     [To Copy or Not to Copy: Making In-Memory Databases Fast on Modern NICs.]
     (papers/copy-not-to-copy.pdf)